MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 5. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

-6. Let's begin by using Microsoft Graph PowerShell to display the list of active groups.
+6. You will now use Microsoft Graph PowerShell to display the list of active groups.
 The Inside Sales group should not appear in this list.
-Type the following command and press Enter:
+Type the following command and press Enter (Note: it may take a minute or so for the list of groups to appear):

 		Get-MgGroup